 10) Habitats likely to be affected by projects which alter hydrologic regimes include many recognized in state level fishery management plans.
 Examples of these habitats include Critical Habitat Areas (CHAs) established by the North Carolina Marine Fisheries Commission, either in FMPs or in Coastal Habitat Protection Plans.

-Threats to Marine and Estuarine Resources from Hydrologically-Altering Activities
+Threats to Riverine, Marine and Estuarine Resources from Hydrologically-Altering Activities